We estimate that Yorkshire’s peatlands currently store 38,101,767 tonnes of carbon*.

-We estimate that Yorkshire’s peatlands currently store 38,101,767 tonnes of carbon*.**

-North Yorkshire contains 70,000 hectares of blanket bog, of which the majority is in an unfavourable condition.
+North Yorkshire contains 70,000 hectares of blanket bog, of which the majority is degraded.
 24% of England’s blanket bog is here in Yorkshire, making this a landscape deserving of protection.

 Yorkshire's peatlands provide many benefits; some you experience directly yourself and some are harder to appreciate (but just as important).